 Courses taken for undergraduate credit with grades of C or lower are not used in the 3.0 GPA calculation.
 However, the faculty is expected to seriously consider if the student in question will be able to succeed, and make a recommendation accordingly.

-Conditions that must be met in order for a student to be awarded a graduate degree
+Conditions that must be met in order for a student to be awarded a graduate degree i.The student must not be on probation.

 In order for a student to be awarded a graduate degree: